spring-media/jest-nock/README.md

 yarn add jest-nock
 ```

-To use `jest-nock` with yout jest setup, add it to your [testFramework file setup](https://jestjs.io/docs/en/configuration.html#setuptestframeworkscriptfile-string) as follows:
+To use `jest-nock` with your jest setup, add it to your [testFramework file setup](https://jestjs.io/docs/en/configuration.html#setuptestframeworkscriptfile-string) as follows:
 ```js
 const { upgradeJasmine } = require('jest-nock');